Arpita-deb/Event-Database-Management/README.md

 * [What is a Database Schema | Lucidchart](https://www.lucidchart.com/pages/database-diagram/database-schema)
 * [Building an Event Management System: Designing the Blueprint, Crafting the Schema, and Executing with SQL](https://medium.com/@tatibaevmurod/building-an-event-management-system-designing-the-blueprint-crafting-the-schema-and-executing-43ad2e45568e)
 * [Data Modeling: Conceptual vs Logical vs Physical Data Model](https://online.visual-paradigm.com/knowledge/visual-modeling/conceptual-vs-logical-vs-physical-data-model/)

-## Limitations:

-1. One important limitation of this database is that for some tables like attendee, event, or tickets its not properly scaled.
-2. There might appear some discrepency in record count when applying aggregate functions or joins.
-3. There is discrepency in actual_attendance from Event table and the count of attendees/tickets from the Ticket_Attendee table which should return the same number of attendees but it doesn't.